 The importance of the ‘best interests’ concept is that the interests of the patient or proposed patient come ahead of anybody else’s interests.
 ‘Best interests’ is an expression used elsewhere in the Act (for example, section 19 and clause 2 of the First Schedule).

-The interests of a patient or proposed patient and their family/whānau may conflict.
-The ‘best interests’ assessment means the medical practitioner or responsible clinician must resolve the conflict in favour of the patient or proposed patient about or for whom they are making a decision.

-A medical practitioner or responsible clinician must have reasonable grounds for deciding that consultation with a patient’s or proposed patient’s family/whānau is not in their best interests (under section 7A(3)(b)).

-To determine a patient’s or proposed patient’s best interests, a medical practitioner or responsible clinician must consider all relevant clinical or personal information, which includes:
+To determine a patient’s or proposed patient’s best interests, a health practitioner or responsible clinician must consider all relevant clinical or personal information, which includes:

 the mental state of the patient or proposed patient